Introduction

 Common Mistakes or Misunderstandings

 Some organizations also fail to train personnel on the proper use of these forms, leading to inconsistent documentation or unauthorized access.
-Clear policies and regular training sessions are essential to ensure that everyone understands their role in maintaining security.
+Clear policies and regular training sessions are essential to check that everyone understands their role in maintaining security.

 FAQs